-It's surprisingly affordable for what it brings to the table: for $199 (£199, AU$330), you're getting a surprisingly stylish pair of headphones that will cancel out outside noise, with plenty of quality of life features that will make them appealing to people who may have never engaged with the brand.
-Surprisingly, to our ears, the ANC is pretty similar to what we expect from the $350 (AU$499, about £330) Bose QC35 II headphones we generally wear on our daily commute – even if they're not quite as comfortable.
+With the Razer Opus, the company is aiming for the high-end noise-cancelling headphones market that is dominated by the likes of Bose and Sony.
+It's surprisingly affordable for what it brings to the table: for $199 (£199, AU$330), you're getting a stylish pair of headphones that will cancel outside noise, with plenty of quality of life features that will make them appealing to people who may have never engaged with the brand.
+Unlike the Hammerhead True Wireless Pro, Razer has gotten the ANC just right this time around.
+They are comparable to the $350 Bose QC35 II headphones, even if they’re not quite as comfortable.

-Aesthetically, the headphones are way more subdued than we expected, with a monochromatic design that frankly looks amazing.
-There is a Razer logo on either side of the headband, but it's super tasteful, and doesn't have the garish design elements that the manufacturer is known for.
-You'll also get a hardy carrying case and all the cables you need to fully take advantage of the headset.
+Aesthetically, the headphones are way more subtle than we expected, with a monochromatic design that frankly looks amazing.
+There is a Razer logo on either side of the headband, but it's tasteful, and doesn't have the garish design elements that the manufacturer is known for.
+You'll also get a hard carrying case and all the cables you need to fully take advantage of the headset.

-It's able to do this thanks to four microphones located on the outside of the headphones, which will intelligently cancel outside noises, so you can focus on your podcast or music.
+One of the most impressive features of the Razer Opus is how well the noise cancellation works.
+It uses the four microphones located on the outside of the headphones, which will intelligently cancel outside noises so you can focus on your podcast or music.

 But, of course, none of that matters if the headphones don't sound good.
-Luckily, Razer has worked to bring THX certification to these headphones – and it's paid off.
+Luckily, Razer has worked to bring THX certification to these headphones – and it's paid off for the most part.